SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 or [Docker][docker].
 The Docker installation is the one we recommend to use for its simplicity.

 ### Docker

-1. Install [Docker][docker], using Linux containers.
-    Make sure virtualization is enabled on your machine.
+1. [Clone this repository][clone].
+2. [Install Docker Personal][docker].
+Select default settings when prompted.
-2. Open a console window at the root of the repository and run `docker-compose up`
+3. Open a console window at the root of the repository and run `docker-compose up`.
+This will create and run a docker container.
+    Everything specified in the repository `gemfile` will be installed and run in the container.
+5. Run Visual Studio Code (VSC) and open the repository.
+6. Verify that Git is installed by running `git status` in VSC terminal.
+If not installed, [download Git][git] and install.
+7. Once Docker and Git are installed, run `bundle install` in VSC terminal.
+8. If needed, run `bundle update`.
+9. Run `bundle exec jekyll serve` to start the website.
+10. Open `http://localhost:4000` in a browser.

-### Manual install
+### Manual install (instructions last updated 2021)

 1. [Clone this repository][clone].
 2. Jekyll is written in [Ruby][ruby], so you'll need to download and install